adaptlearning/adapt-contrib-trickle/README.md

 >>**\_isFullWidth** (boolean):  Will position the button fixed to the bottom of the window.
 This option will force to `true`  **\_isEnabled** in the **\_stepLocking** attribute group (**\_stepLocking.\_isEnabled: true**).
 When **\_autoHide** is set to `true`, the button will fade-out when the learner scrolls up, away from the button.
 The default is `true`.

 >>**\_autoHide** (boolean):  Will hide the button when it scrolls from view.
 Will show the button when it scrolls into view.
-The default is `true`.
+The default is `false`.
 If you require your course to be accessible, you should set this to `false` to ensure compatibility with screen readers.

 >>**\_className** (string):  Will add a class to the button container.
 Available option: `"trickle-round-arrow"`. `"trickle-round-arrow"` displays a round button with an arrow and no text instead of the classic square button with text.
 The default is `""`.